Mahurangi Magazine logo

 As for impacting the Auckland Anniversary Regatta, Cimino believed, was an all-too-frequent case of confusing correlation with causation.
 What had changed was Auckland yachting.
 Yachts had become larger and ranged further, thanks to being given more-generous auxiliary engines.
 Auckland yachtsmen now expected to range well into the Hauraki Gulf given an encouraging weather forecast or a three-day weekend, or both.
 Then, rather than dutifully return to the Waitematā Harbour on the eve of the Auckland Anniversary Regatta, Sunday would be enjoyed as a lay day, in the yacht’s favourite haunt be it Mahurangi, Bon Accord, Te Kōumejust one of thousands of New Zealand placenames mispronounced due to the failure to observe the macron.
 Practice koh–u-meh, only then add the unhelpful “the”, teh–koh–u-meh.
 Pronounce Kō as the cou in cough, and the u as ooh, as pronounced in Aotearoa and Australia harbour, or some other idyll.
 From there, in its own sweet time, the vessel would grace the great day with its informal presence in the mid or late afternoon—after most, if not all, the racing was done.

 Stung into action by the discovery that a frustrated Auckland Anniversary Regatta committee squarely placed the blame for diminishing participation on the popularity of the Mahurangi event, Cimino initiated a midyear “officers and commodores” luncheon, hosted by the Royal New Zealand Yacht Squadron.
 While the first two gatherings were well attended, most of the focus was on frustrations with then current Auckland Anniversary Regatta format.
-These ranged from the “washing machine” agitation of the sea state to the collapse of interest in traditional youth dinghy sailing programmes.
+These ranged from the “washing machine” agitation of the harbour’s sea state to the collapse of interest in traditional youth dinghy sailing programmes.
 Not that harbour congestion and an agitated sea state aren’t important challenges.
-The ramming and sinking of the diminutive classic…
+Rammed and sunk by…

 To be continued…